-We do this by providing services (such as training, networking, navigating legislation and bureaucracy) to a wide range of prospective, new and existing Social Enterprises throughout the Edinburgh area - whether its individuals looking to set up or expand an idea, or large companies and organisation looking for the best way to move forward.
+We do this by providing services (such as training, networking, navigating legislation and bureaucracy) to a wide range of prospective, new and existing Social Enterprises throughout the Edinburgh area - whether they be individuals looking to set up or expand an idea, or large companies and organisations looking for the best way to move forward.

 Edinburgh Social Enterprise has key partnerships both locally and nationally, including collaborations with:

 ESE is a partner in the Edinburgh Third Sector Interface, together with Volunteer Edinburgh, and EVOC.

 Edinburgh Social Enterprise Network is a Community Benefit Company (registered in Scotland: 2726RS) and a Charity (registered in Scotland: SCO44030)

 Edinburgh Street Pastors have been listening, caring and helping on the streets of Scotland’s capital since 2009.
 We believe in being part of the practical solution to urban problems within the city’s nightlife.
 However we're not just there for the issues, we are also there to engage with the night time community by being a listening ear, or someone to lean on.

 New volunteers are always welcome to be feet on the streets of Edinburgh with us.